SnowVersio/HealthChecks/README.md

 HealthChecks is an extremely lightweight addon for World of Warcraft that prompts players to check posture and (soon to be) other health related features!

 ## Features
-- Pings every 30 minutes by default to check your posture

 - Choose between every 30, 60 or 120 minutes of reminders

 - "Remind me later" button that postpones the reminder for 15 minutes